-- CO1: Identify the proliferations of cybercrime in various computing systems orchestrated by cyber criminals/attackers. - CO2: Analyze the influence cyber-forensics in investigating the given cybercrime. - CO3: Infer legal issues and socio-economic impact due to cybercrime. - CO4: Examine relevant network defense / web application tool to solve given cyber security problem.
+- 4. Apply the relevant sections of the IT Act to the given problem. - 5.
+Analyze the influence cyber-forensics in investigating the given cybercrime. - 6.
+Infer legal issues and socio economic impact due to cybercrime. - 7.
+Examine relevant network defense / web application tool to solve given cyber security problem justify its suitability.

-- SEE will be conducted for 100 marks. - Each full question is for 20 marks.
+- SEE will be conducted for 100 marks. - Part A: First question with 20 MCQs carrying 1 mark each. - Part B: Each full question is for 16 marks.
 (Answer five full questions out of 10 questions with intra modular choice).
-In every question, there will be a maximum of three sub-questions. - CIE will be announced prior to the commencement of the course. - 20 marks for test.
-Average of three tests will be taken. - 20 marks for Flexible Assessment Method.
+In every question, there will be a maximum of three sub-questions. - CIE will be announced prior to the commencement of the course. - 25 marks for test.
+Average of three tests will be taken. - 25 marks for Alternate Assessment Method.

-- 1. Sunit Belapure, Nina Godbole, Cyber Security: Understanding Cyber Crimes, Computer Forensics and Legal Perspectives Wiley India Pvt Ltd 2013 - 2.
+- 3. Sunit Belapure, Nina Godbole, Cyber Security: Understanding Cyber Crimes, Computer Forensics and Legal Perspectives Wiley India Pvt Ltd 2013 - 4.
 Surya Prakash Tripathi, Ritendra Goyal, Praveen Kumar Shukla, Introduction to information security and cyber laws, Dreamtech Press 2015